GouthumKharvi/ViratKohli_T20_Stats_2010-2024/README.md

 **Virat Kohli’s lowest scores across various Indian cities range from ducks (0 runs) in Ahmedabad, Guwahati, and Bengaluru to a highest low of 70 runs in Chennai.
 The data highlights a range of low performances, with some cities showing notably high scores as the lowest.
 Kohli has experienced a mix of very low scores and more substantial performances, reflecting his overall consistency and occasional struggles in different conditions.**

+# **Analysis of Virat Kohli’s Highest Scores Outside India**

+The following data lists Virat Kohli’s highest individual scores in matches played across various international venues, arranged from the highest to the lowest score:

+- **Dubai (DSC):** 122 runs
+  - Kohli’s highest score outside India is 122 runs in Dubai, demonstrating a standout performance.

+- **Adelaide:** 90 runs
+  - In Adelaide, Kohli scored 90 runs, reflecting a high level of performance.

+- **Sydney:** 85 runs
+  - His highest score in Sydney is 85 runs, showing a strong performance.

+- **Colombo (RPS):** 82 runs
+  - Kohli also scored 82 runs at the R.Premadasa Stadium in Colombo, indicating another excellent performance.

+- **Melbourne:** 82 runs
+  - His top score in Melbourne is 82 runs, demonstrating a high level of performance.

+- **Birmingham:** 66 runs
+  - Kohli’s highest score in Birmingham is 66 runs, showing a solid performance.

+- **Providence:** 59 runs
+  - His highest score in Providence is 59 runs, reflecting a strong performance.

+- **Cardiff:** 47 runs
+  - Kohli scored 47 runs in Cardiff, indicating a respectable performance.

+- **Auckland:** 45 runs
+  - His top score in Auckland is 45 runs, demonstrating a solid performance.

+- **Bristol:** 43 runs
+  - Kohli scored 43 runs in Bristol, reflecting a decent performance.

+- **Kingston:** 39 runs
+  - His highest score in Kingston is 39 runs, showing a good performance.

+- **Hamilton:** 38 runs
+  - Kohli’s highest score in Hamilton is 38 runs, indicating a respectable performance.

+- **Durban:** 28 runs
+  - In Durban, Kohli scored 28 runs, reflecting a moderate performance.

+- **Lauderhill:** 28 runs
+  - His highest score in Lauderhill is also 28 runs, showing consistent performance.

+- **Harare:** 26 runs
+  - Kohli’s highest score in Harare is 26 runs, indicating a moderate performance.

+- **Johannesburg:** 26 runs
+  - His top score in Johannesburg is 26 runs, showing a similar performance to Harare.

+- **Port of Spain:** 14 runs
+  - Kohli scored 14 runs in Port of Spain, reflecting a lower performance.

+- **Perth:** 12 runs
+  - His highest score in Perth is 12 runs, indicating a lower performance.

+- **Nottingham:** 11 runs
+  - Kohli’s highest score in Nottingham is 11 runs, showing a low performance.

+- **Wellington:** 11 runs
+  - He also scored 11 runs in Wellington, reflecting a similar low performance.

+- **Canberra:** 9 runs
+  - His highest score in Canberra is 9 runs, showing a very low performance.

+- **Dublin (Malahide):** 9 runs
+  - Kohli scored 9 runs in Dublin (Malahide), reflecting a similar low performance.

+- **Brisbane:** 4 runs
+  - His highest score in Brisbane is 4 runs, indicating a very low performance.

+- **Centurion:** 1 run
+  - Kohli’s lowest score outside India is 1 run in Centurion, marking his poorest performance in this dataset.

+## Summary

+**Virat Kohli’s highest scores outside India show a wide range of performances, with his best being 122 runs in Dubai.
+Other notable high scores include 90 runs in Adelaide and 85 runs in Sydney.
+The data also highlights several lower scores, with his lowest being just 1 run in Centurion.
+This analysis reflects Kohli’s ability to perform at various international venues, showcasing his highest and lowest performances.**